Master-Musician

 Ustad Bismillah Khan

-Ustad Bismillah Khan (Mar21,1916-Aug 21,2006) was an Indian shehnai maestro.
-He was the third classical musician to be awarded the Bharat Ratna, the highest civilian honour in India and gained worldwide acclaim for playing the shehnai for more than eight decades.
-Khan seldom accepted students.
-In 1985 he had a meeting with Satguru Jagjit Singh Ji (the then master of the Namdhari Sikhs), where he saw a talented young boy called Baljit Singh Namdhari playing the tarshenai, and welcomed him as a student.
-Ustad Bismillah Khan & Satguru Jagjit Singh Ji had great mutual respect for each other.
-In 1999 he adopted two more tarshenai students, named Kirpal Singh and Gurbaksh Singh Namdhari.
-He also had Student from Kerala named Usthad Hassan Bhai, who currently resides in Kasaragod.
+Khan rarely accepted students, but in 1985, during a meeting with Satguru Jagjit Singh Ji, the then master of the Namdhari Sikhs, he encountered a talented young boy named Baljit Singh Namdhari playing the tarshenai.
+Impressed, he welcomed Baljit Singh as his student.
+Ustad Bismillah Khan and Satguru Jagjit Singh Ji held great mutual respect for each other.
+In 1999, Khan adopted two more tarshenai students, Kirpal Singh and Gurbaksh Singh Namdhari.
+Additionally, he had a student from Kerala named Usthad Hassan Bhai, who currently resides in Kasaragod.

 Sri Satguru Ji singing bandish (composed by SatGuru Ji) with Pt Rajan Sajan Misra, Raagis Mohan Singh, Sukhdev Singh, Balwant Singh with Harpreet Singh Sonu: